promotionalpayment/Attendance-Calculator/README.md

 - Add subject attendance records
 - View overall attendance percentages
 - View individual subject attendance
+- View the required number of classes to be attend to achieve 75% attendance.
 - Data stored in `attendance.csv`
 - Input validation for consistency
 - Structured and formatted console output